mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 * I'm mentioning specific dates, which hints at building a paper trail.
 * The one-week deadline discourages Alex from deferring his response indefinitely.
-* I *hint* at legal action, but don't explicitly threaten it.
+* I *hint* at legal action but don't explicitly threaten it.
-  * My plan if they failed to pay was to file a complaint with the [Federal Trade Commission](https://www.ftc.gov) and reach out to other affiliates suggesting they do the same.
+  * If they failed to pay, my plan was to file a complaint with the [Federal Trade Commission](https://www.ftc.gov) and reach out to other affiliates suggesting they do the same.

 ## "To put it blatantly, we are not paying you for your conversions"